 Content-Type: text/html; charset=iso-8859-1

-13. Review the most recent access log line to confirm the new format is active.
+12. Review the most recent access-log line to confirm that the lighter format is active.

 $ sudo tail -n 1 /var/log/apache2/access.log